wrathematics/cvector/README.md

 ## License

 This project is licensed under the "0-clause" BSD.
 Basically I don't care how or why you use it, but it comes with no warranty of any kind.

+A longer explanation is that it is subject to the usual restrictions of the 2-Clause BSD license, except that you do not have to retain copyright notices on source or binary copies.
+Note that this should not be construed as a dereliction of copyright or "public domaining".
+It's just meant to be extremely permissive.